 - Monitor adoption metrics to ensure the investment delivers expected returns.
 Track how many clinicians actively use dictation, average documentation time before and after implementation, patient throughput, and user satisfaction.
 Low adoption rates signal the need for additional training or workflow adjustments.

 - Plan for ongoing support by identifying internal champions who can help colleagues troubleshoot problems and share best practices.
-Clarify what support the vendor provides: Is there a UK-based helpdesk?
+Clarify what support the vendor provides: Is there a dedicated helpdesk?
 What are the support hours?
 What's the typical response time for technical issues?

 Implementation is not a one-time event but an ongoing process of refinement and optimisation.
 Expect an initial productivity dip as staff adapt to new workflows, followed by steady improvement as dictation becomes habitual.